 This Neo 6M module gave nothing…

-but I got the right information using the TinyGPS-13 library.
+untill, finally, I got the right information using the TinyGPS-13 library.
 Look in the Arduino IDE at the “simple GPS sketch”.
-Just connect 5V to VCC and ground to GND.
-Then connect TX with port 4 and RX with port 3.
+Just connect:

 Port PPS can be ignored (this is used for time/clock functionality).